lalgonzales/ai-assistance-guides/ai_assistant_guides/CODE_QUALITY_SUBGUIDE.md

 ## Quick-Reference Checklist

-- [ ] All code, comments, and documentation MUST be in ENGLISH by default.
+- [ ] All code, comments, documentation, workflow step names, and commit messages MUST be in ENGLISH by default.
 - [ ] Functions/classes MUST have a single, well-defined responsibility.
 - [ ] Code MUST be modular, readable, and simple.
 - [ ] Repeated logic MUST be extracted into reusable functions/modules.